denten-books/plain-text/2-device.md

 North American woman "wearing" an implanted pacemaker is fighting for her right to access its software, in her words "to know what code is running inside my body" [@mcgowan_i_2016].
-In Pakistan, the American National Security agency places people on the US-sanctioned "disposition matrix" or "kill list" based on predictive analytics: social network analysis, patterns of travel, and telephone use [@mcneal_targeted_2014; @weber_keep_2016].
-Willingly, or not, we are engaged in the political struggle for the control of these codified resources.
-Whatever Moreno's "techniques of freedom" or Langdon Winner's "democratic technics" entailed in the age of print, today they must involve new practices of reading and writing, capable of recovering the inscription from within the device and making it available for analysis and emendation.
+In Pakistan, the American National Security agency-sponsored Skynet program places people on the US-sanctioned "disposition matrix" or "kill list" based on predictive analytics: social network analysis, cellular machine learning, patterns of travel and telephone use [@mcneal_targeted_2014; @weber_keep_2016].
+Automated tools with names like SMARTTRACKER, SMARTCHART, and Cloud Travel Analytic "select" people for "target strikes" by unmanned areal vehicles.
+Willingly, or not, we are engaged in the political struggle for the control and the deployment of these codified resources.
+The heart and the sky are sites on which the right to inscription are increasingly contested.
+They require a capacity to meet the machine and a poetics capable of new emendations.

 [^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).
 See also